imatesiu/TestHWCorrispettivi/README.md

 The service is available at `localhost:9090/dispositivi/corrispettivi`.

+# How to install?

+  * Windows/Linux
+    * Install Java Sdk 1.8
+    * Install Maven
+    * Set the path and environment variables

+  * Download repository
+  * Run ./run.sh or run.bat

 # CURL Test
  * To send DatiCorrispettiviType XML to component, the reply is a EsitoOperazioneType: